William H. Murray: Sequoyah and Oklahoma constitutional conventions

-Due to his experience in Chickasaw politics, Murray was elected by the delegates in 1906 as the President of the constitutional Convention.
-He kept Haskell close to him; one newspaper reported the latter was the "power behind the throne."
-Together, the two men controlled the convention, gradually shifting power away from the president and vice-president of the convention, Pleasant Porter (Creek) and Green McCurtain (Choctaw).
-The Oklahoma Constitution produced under their guidance was substantially based on elements of the Sequoyah constitution.
+Murray was elected by the delegates in 1906 as the President of the Constitutional Convention by a vote of 97 to 11 over Republican P. B Hopkins.
+He kept Haskell close to him, with one newspaper reported Haskell was the "power behind the throne".
+The Oklahoma Constitution produced under their guidance was substantially based on elements of the Sequoyah Constitution.